-- 120.36.1 An employee who is summoned as a witness on behalf of the City and County or juror for a judicial proceeding shall be entitled to leave with pay less the amount of juror or witness fee paid for the period required for such service (Charter Section A8.400G).
-An employee who is summoned to serve as a witness in cases which involve outside employment or personal business affairs shall be placed on leave without pay unless vacation leave or compensatory time is requested and granted. - 120.36.2 Paid witness or jury duty leave shall be only from an employee's scheduled duty time and shall not include hours outside of scheduled hours of work or on days off. - 120.36.3 Such employees shall notify the appointing officer immediately upon receiving notice of jury duty. - 120.36.4 An employee who takes vacation leave while on witness or jury duty leave shall receive regular salary. - 120.36.5 Refer to the Probationary Period Rule on leave during the probationary period.
+An employee who is summoned as a witness on behalf of the City and County or juror for a judicial proceeding shall be entitled to leave with pay less the amount of juror or witness fee paid for the period required for such service (Charter Section A8.400G).
+An employee who is summoned to serve as a witness in cases which involve outside employment or personal business affairs shall be placed on leave without pay unless vacation leave or compensatory time is requested and granted.

+Sec.
+120.36 Witness or Jury Duty Leave (cont.)

+- 120.36.2 Paid witness or jury duty leave shall be only from an employee's scheduled duty time and shall not include hours outside of scheduled hours of work or on days off. - 120.36.3 Such employees shall notify the appointing officer immediately upon receiving notice of jury duty. - 120.36.4 An employee who takes vacation leave while on witness or jury duty leave shall receive regular salary. - 120.36.5 Refer to the Probationary Period Rule on leave during the probationary period.